Gouster4/DSO138/README.md

 Use the [Sloeber plugin](https://eclipse.baeyens.it/) in eclipse to debug the code.
 More info in [stm32duino how to debug](https://github.com/stm32duino/wiki/wiki/How-to-debug)

+To avoid unnecessary wear on the flash memory used as an emulated eeprom, the parameters are only saved now by the user's action.

+In the previous normal mode whenever the + or - keys are pressed, the settings were saved.
+The settings are 20 bytes in size, the flash page 1024, so the configuration can be saved 51 times before the page can be erased.
+As each page can be erased 10000, we have a total of 510000 presses of the + and - keys before the flash loses its useful life.
+Considering 100 clicks per use (probably more if the encoder is used), the flash memory of the configuration should last 5100 uses.
+Saving only when the user wishes, there is no concern with the duration of the flash.
+In the newer models DSO138 mini and DSO150 there is an external EEPROM memory to avoid this problem.

 # DLO-138
 An open source firmware for DSO-138 Oscilloscope.
 ![Photo](https://github.com/ardyesp/DLO-138/blob/master/pics/pic4.png)